C-ITS: Cooperative Intelligent Transport Systems and Services

 - Special Vehicle Prioritisation

-In addition to status and sensor data, cooperative road users can also provide intention data, allowing them to interact intelligently and to coordinate their behaviour even in complex traffic situations.
-The prediction of is an important requirement for the long-term goal of highly automated and autonomous driving.
+In addition to status and sensor data, cooperative V2X road users can also provide intention data, allowing them to interact intelligently and to coordinate their behaviour even in complex traffic situations.
+The prediction of expected behaviour of all road users is an important requirement for the long-term goal of highly automated and autonomous driving.

 - (Static or dynamic) Platooning